 With all the options out there today, including the recent trend of party card games, as well as the countless games that can be played with a traditional deck, it can be hard to pick some reliable favorites to play.

 It may seem overwhelming, but in this article we’ll cover 6 fun and easy card games that you can play pretty much anywhere.
 And these are all classic and well-known games.

-We also provide links to additional resources on this website for more fun games to play, as well as external resources where you can learn more about the games featured in this post.
+We also provide links to additional resources on this website for more fun games to play.
+Let’ go!

 1. Knockout Whist

 Let’s start with a simple game that’s fun to play with people of all ages.

 Knockout whist is a popular British card game suitable for between 2 and 7 players.

 You’ll need a single 52-card deck to play.

 In Knockout whist, the Ace is a high number.